Oluwasetemi/school_of_engineering_v4/slides.md

 <div />

-The diagram explains what happens when a user view the first html page we created in a browser using right localhost:port / 127.0.0.1:port.
+The diagram explains what happens when a user view the first html page we created in a browser using right http://localhost:port / http://127.0.0.1:port if you are using live server vscode extension.

 The browser reads the content of the page and displays it in the browser window.
-The content of the page is enclosed within the <kbd>&lt;h1&gt;</kbd> tags, which define a top-level heading.
+The content of the page is enclosed within the `<h1>` tags, which define a top-level heading.

 The `h1` is an instruction to the browser to display the text as a top-level heading.